rahulkj/rahulkj.github.io/_posts/2015-06-25-elk-ubuntu.md

 ---

 layout: post
 title: "🐘 Steps for Setting Up Elasticsearch, Logstash and Kibana on Ubuntu 15.04"
 date:   2015-06-25 13:50:00 -0600
 tags:
+  - homelab
+  - infrastructure
+  - kibana
   - elasticsearch
   - logstash
-  - kibana
-  - elk
-  - ubuntu
-  - logging
 categories:
-  - logging
-  - monitoring
-  - infrastructure
+  - Homelab

 ---

 Here's a dump of all the steps you need to perform to setup a ELK instance on your VM